BlackLionXD/Restourant-Landing-Page/README.md

 # Restourant-Landing-Page
-This is the first week task of sync intern project
+This is the first week task of sync intern project assignment